 You should always speak up about your food allergies, especially to the people around you.
 So, this will help you avoid potentially dangerous and difficult situations.
 For instance, before your trip, make sure you reach out to the airline and inform them about your allergy.
 They will keep this in mind and probably remove all possible dangers.
 Moreover, this tip can also be applied in restaurants and hotels where you should definitely share your needs and concerns.

 Learn a New Language Before Travelling

-Travelling with a food allergy can be a real struggle if you don’t speak the language of the country.
+Traveling with a food allergy can be a real struggle if you don’t speak the language of the country.
 Not knowing the language can make your travels with food allergies a nightmare.
 However, not always will be able to learn a new language.
 So, it’s best if you travel with allergy translation cards.
 You can either buy these cards or make them on your own.
 The cards should contain all the ingredients which can put you in danger.
 Thus, when in a restaurant, simply hand in the card to the server.

 Always Take Your Allergy Medicine

-Taking an allergy medicine is probably the most important tip, even if your allergy isn’t that severe.
-Never leave your house without a medicine, but when travelling, make sure you carry it legally.
+Taking allergy medicine is probably the most important tip, even if your allergy isn’t that severe.
+Never leave your house without medicine, but when traveling, make sure you carry it legally.
 You can’t buy allergy medicine everywhere you go, so it’s best if you take some with you.
 Pack some medicines in your carry-on.
 However, always learn about the destination’s rules and regulations to avoid difficulties when going through customs.